Skip to content

 Python

-# 6xN Jacobian matrix
+# 6xN Jacobian matrix at the named link

 jacobian = manip.calcJacobian(joints, "tool0")